jeju5/management/cs/aws/aws_developer.md

     * Viewer <--HTTPS(A)--> Edge Location : CloudFront <--HTTPS(B)--> Origin
     * to enable HTTPS(A): set HTTPS in "Viewer Protocol Policy"
     * to enable HTTPS(B): set HTTPS in "Origin Protocol Policy"
+  * 504 Error (Gateway time out)
+    * set up primary origin and second origin for Cloudfront to automatically switch.
+    * use Labmda@Edge

 # Serverless Computing